Multilingual Code Co-Evolution Using Large Language Models: Dataset

+For both \Java and \Cs methods, we remove the inline natural language comments and tokenize the method into tokens using the language-specific lexers generated by Antlr~\cite{antlr}.

-We envision the following use case for the machine learning model: whenever a developer makes a change in the project written in source programming language, the developer will use the model trained on the existing historical aligned code changes to migrate that change to projects written in other target programming languages.
-To evaluate the models under this use case, following the recommendations from prior work~\cite{NieETAL22EvalMethodologies}, we split the dataset into training, validation and test sets using the time-segmented approach.
+We envision the following use case for the machine learning model: whenever a developer makes a change in the project written in the source programming language, the developer will use the model trained on the existing historical aligned code changes to migrate that change to projects written in other target programming languages.
+To evaluate the models under this use case, following the recommendations from prior work~\cite{NieETAL22EvalMethodologies}, we split the dataset into training, validation and test sets using the \emph{time-segmented} approach.
 Namely, the changes in the training set took place before the changes in the validation set, which in turn took place before the changes in the test set.
-To be concrete, for each \Java and \Cs code change pair, we first collect the time of the \Cs commit and then sort the code change pairs in chronological order.
+More specific, for each \Java and \Cs code change pair, we first collect the time of the \Cs commit and then sort the code change pairs in chronological order.
 We then select the oldest \TrainRatio{} of the code change pairs from each project as training data, next oldest \ValRatio{} as validation data, the remaining as test data.

-For both \Java and \Cs methods, we remove the inline natural language comments and tokenize the method into tokens using the language-specific lexers generated by Antlr~\cite{antlr}.
+To more rigorously assess the generalization capabilities of the models, we also evaluated them when splitting the dataset using the \emph{cross-project} approach~\cite{NieETAL22EvalMethodologies}, which is frequently used in prior work on machine learning models for code.
+Specifically, the aligned code changes in the training set are from different projects compared to those in the validation and test sets.